Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 Some, like Tennessee's, are becoming more aggressive.

-Often they target the home because it's all that's left after beneficiaries have spent their assets to pay for nursing home care.
+Often, they target the home because it's all that's left after beneficiaries have spent their assets to pay for nursing home care.

-Now, from the article, states base their programs like what you said on a 1993 federal law mandating that they recover what Medicaid spends on a beneficiary's long-term care.
+Now, from the article, states base their programs, like what you said, on a 1993 federal law mandating that they recover what Medicaid spends on a beneficiary's long-term care.

-Congress approved the law to prevent states from forcing the sale of beneficiaries' homes while they were still living.
+Congress approved the law to prevent states from forcing the sale of beneficiaries' homes while they were still living in case their conditions improve and they can return home.

 So the way I'm reading this, somebody's not living there.